AlanDeStraya/ats/README.md

 Working interactive features include: station hold/close, track close, system hold/power.
 The trains run line 1 without overlapping, and the signals and switches operate at the terminus stations.
 The rest of the signals don't work yet, and only one platform is used at the termini.

+### 1.1 - Multi-File - 2022-06-23

+Converted to a multi-file repository.
+Working on modifying DOM (alarms) with js.
+Added train EB visual and functionality.